+The Company recognizes interest and penalties owed to taxing authorities as part of the provision for income taxes.
 The Company currently anticipates that there will be no change in its unrecognized tax benefits in the next twelve months.
-As of September 30, 2023, the Company had no unrecognized tax benefits.
+As of June 30, 2024, the Company had no unrecognized tax benefits.

 The Company has not yet conducted a study of its research and development credit carryforwards.
 Such a study may result in an adjustment to the Company's research and development credit carryforwards; however, until a study is completed and any adjustment is known, no amount is being presented as an uncertain tax position.